aredn/documentation/arednGettingStarted/mesh_status.rst

   - ``(tun)`` indicates the path to the neighbor node is over an Internet tunnel. ``(tun*?)`` next to a mesh node in the *Remote Nodes* column indicates the node has tunnel links over the Internet to connect mesh islands together. ``?`` is a number indicating the number of tunnel connections on that node.

   - ``(wan)`` indicates the node has been configured as a *Mesh Gateway*.
 Typically this is a gateway to the Internet, but it may also be to another isolated network.

+Previous Neighbors
+  If there were any Current Neighbors which disconnected within the last 24 hours they will be listed below any nodes that are currently connected.
+It shows the node name or IP address, as well as how long it has been since a node was actively connected to your node.

 Remote Nodes
   This section lists the other nodes on the network that are two or more hops away from your node.
 Advertised services on nodes and their LAN hosts are also listed.
 Remote Nodes are sorted by their ``ETX`` or *Expected Transmission* metric. :abbr:`ETX (Expected TX metric)` is an estimate of the number of :abbr:`OLSR (Optimized Link State Routing protocol)` packets that must be sent in order to receive a round trip acknowledgement, and it is often referred to as *link cost*.
 When sending data the :abbr:`OLSR (Optimized Link State Routing)` protocol selects the least cost route based on the lowest :abbr:`ETX (Expected TX metric)` in the direction of the final destination.